Founder & Head COACH

 Donalda is a Certified Competition Development Coach registered with Coaches of Canada residing in Tracadie, Nova Scotia.
 Donalda has over 20 years of coaching experience from the club to international level and is one of the few women to have ever coached at the Tim Horton’s Brier.
-She led the Canadian Junior Women to a silver medal at the 2004 World Championships and has seven coaching appearances at the Canadian Junior Championships.
+She led the Canadian Junior Women to a silver medal at the 2004 World Championships and has fourteen coaching appearances at national and international events.
 She is currently Head Coach of the St. FX University Womens team and led them to their first CIS appearance.
 Through her collective experiences working with athletes, coaches, technical experts and sport scientists, Donalda has accumulated a wealth of knowledge and takes great pride in helping individuals and teams reach their peak performance in the sport of curling.

 Earle Morris is one of the most recognizable and respected coaches in the game of curling.
 An accomplished player, Earle competed in three Briers representing three different provinces (Manitoba 1980, Quebec 1982, and Ontario 1985).
 He has been instrumental in developing some of the greatest athletes to hit the ice.
 Earle began his illustrious coaching career by leading his son John to a gold medal at the 1998 Junior Men’s Canadian and World Championships and bronze medal at the 2005 Olympic Trials.
 As coach of the Rachel Homan team, he helped the girls win Canada Winter Games Gold (2007), Canadian Junior Gold and World Junior Silver (2010), two Scotties Tournament of Heart Championships and subsequent World Bronze and Silver Medals (2013, 2014), and Olympic Trials Bronze (2013).
 In 2015, Earle rounded out his career accomplishments by coaching Pat Simmons (with Earle’s son, John) to a Brier Championship and World Bronze Medal.
 Earle is a highly sought-after public speaker and trainer for various coaching clinics around the world, and created the Curling Canada “Getting Started in Curling and Coaching” programs.
 Earle’s proudest moment was watching his son John Morris win the Gold Medal at the 2010 Vancouver Olympic Games.